 Take a look at the most common co-op positions and workplaces where CFM students have worked.

 Work on your entrepreneurial ideas and businesses, while receiving your co-op credit through E-Coop offered by the Conrad School of Entrepreneurship and Business.
 E-Co-op is open to all students with any type of business concept: technical, social, service, etc.

-If you are interested in growing a business but are still looking to develop your ideas, you can seek mentorship and guidance through Velocity, St. Paul's GreenHouse, Entrepreneurship Society (EntSoc), and the Conrad Business, Entrepreneurship and Technology Centre.
+If you are interested in growing a business but are still looking to develop your ideas, you can seek mentorship and guidance through Velocity, United College's GreenHouse, Entrepreneurship Society (EntSoc), and the Conrad Business, Entrepreneurship and Technology Centre.
 You may also be interested in taking entrepreneurship classes as your electives or pursuing the Minor in Entreprenurship as part of your studies.

 When you're looking for co-op opportunities, you should start to consider the big picture of your future career, once you've established some experience.
 Start by asking yourself a few questions.